 Co-owners cannot separately license without consent

-may not assign or licence its rights without the consent of the
+- may not assign or licence its rights without the consent of the other(s).

 Issues for licensees to consider during due diligence